Cagot: Religious origin

 Another theory is that the Cagots were descendants of the Cathars, who had been persecuted for heresy in the Albigensian Crusade.
-With some comparisons including the use of the term crestians to refer to Cagots, which evokes the name that the Cathars gave to themselves, bons crestians.
-A delegation by Cagots to Pope Leo X in 1514 made this claim, though the Cagots likely predate the Cathar heresy and the Cathar heresy was not present in Gascony and other regions where Cagots were present.
+Some comparisons include the use of the term crestians to refer to Cagots, which evokes the name that the Cathars gave to themselves, bons crestians.
+A delegation by Cagots to Pope Leo X in 1514 made this claim, though the Cagots predate the Cathar heresy and the Cathar heresy was not present in Gascony and other regions where Cagots were present.
 The historian Daniel Hawkins suggests that perhaps this was a strategic move, as in the limpieza de sangre statutes such discrimination and persecution for those convicted of heresy expired after four generations and if this was the cause of their marginalisation, it also gave grounds for their emancipation.
 Others have suggested an origin as Arian Christians.

-One of the earliest recorded mentions of Cagotes is in the charters of Navarre, developed around 1070.
+The earliest recorded mention of the Cagots is in the charter of the Abbaye Saint-Vincent de Lucq under the name chrestiens.
 Another early mention of the Cagots is from 1288, when they appear to have been called Chretiens or Christianos.
 Other terms seen in use prior to the 16th century include Crestias, Chrestia, Crestiaa and Christianus, which in medieval texts became inseparable from the term leprosus, and so in Béarn became synonymous with the word leper.
 Thus, another theory is that the Cagots were early converts to Christianity, and that the hatred of their pagan neighbors continued after they also converted, merely for different reasons.

 Medical origin

 Another possible explanation of their name Chretiens or Christianos is to be found in the fact that in medieval times all lepers were known as pauperes Christi, and that, whether Visigoths or not, these Cagots were affected in the Middle Ages with a particular form of leprosy or a condition resembling it, such as psoriasis.
 Thus would arise the confusion between Christians and Cretins, and explain the similar restrictions placed on lepers and Cagots.
 Guy de Chauliac wrote in the 14th century, and Ambroise Paré wrote in 1561 of the Cagots being lepers with "beautiful faces" and skin with no signs of leprosy, describing them as "white lepers" (people afflicted with "white leprosy").
 Later dermatologists believe that Paré was describing leucoderma.
-Early edicts apparently refer to lepers and Cagots as different categories of undesirables, with this distinction being explicit by 1593.
+Early edicts apparently refer to lepers and Cagots as different categories of undesirables, With this distinction being explicit by 1593.
 The Parlement of Bordeaux and the Estates of Lower Navarre repeated customary prohibitions against them, with Bordeaux adding that when they were also lepers, if there still are any, they must carry clicquettes (rattles).
 One belief in Navarre were that the Agotes were descendants of French immigrant lepers to the region.
 Later English commentators supported the idea of an origin among a community of lepers due to the similarities in the treatment of Cagots in churches and the measures taken to allow lepers in England and Scotland to attend churches.